samiatoui/School-Management-System/README.md

 The program puts in practice Aggregation, inheritance, arraylists and classes.

-This program served as a referesher for base concepts after not having coded for a short period of time.
+This program served as a refresher for base concepts after not having coded for a short period of time.